sarajokella/SummerProject2018/README.md

 the tagging power values from the out.log files of each EPM run.
 Similar to above, the desired root file and histogram must be selected, as well as the number of bins used in the EPM runs.
 A png image titled FinalGraph.png is created.

+**Possible errors:**
+* Branch names and Calibration mode are hardcoded into **EPMoptsTemplate.py**, which may be different from the ones in the root file you are using
+* This can be fixed manually, or by adding terms into the *dict* function and specifying those terms in **job.py**